Should I stop working full-time to support our family just because he's getting a raise?

-At the behest of his wife, my husband has been pursuing a different employer as his current position, while solid and benefit laden, offers no room for advancement and little job satisfaction.
+At my recommendation, my husband started looking for a different job because his current position, while solid and benefit laden, offered no room for advancement and little job satisfaction.
 It is one of those jobs that his father's generation would have envied.
-In fact, his father is pretty incensed that he would like to leave.
-Problem is, my hubby hates it and he'll be there a million years before he ever gets a promotion because no one leaves.
-It's a graveyard and he knows it.
-Excelle: 20 Easy Ways To Get Happier
+In fact, his father was pretty incensed that he wanted to leave.
+Problem is, my hubby hated it and he knew he'd be there a million years before he would ever get a promotion because no one ever leaves.

 He excitedly guessed at what he would likely be offered, what they would say and when he would start.
-Of course, I hope all of his guesswork becomes reality… except for one.
+Of course, I hoped all of his guesswork becomes reality… except for one.

-My husband said that if he gets the salary offer he expects, I wouldn't need to work full-time.
+My husband said that if he got the salary offer he expected, I wouldn't need to work full-time.
 Uh, did I say I wanted to give up my career entirely?!
 Wasn't it him that up until recently said, "Britt, you know you are not the kind of person to be relegated to the barracks every day."
 He balked when I wanted to stay home after I had my daughter two years ago.
 In fact, we even had some pretty heated arguments about it.
-I reluctantly went back to the office after my daughter's birth.
-Now, I enjoy my work and the brain exercise it offered every day.
+I reluctantly went back to the office after my daughter's birth, but soon realized that I enjoyed my work and the brain exercise it offered every day.